hpssjellis/webAi-updates-early-2026/README.md

+# Note: The webMCP is made to work and test locally.
+So download and unzip the entire repo.
+Most of the other pages will work fine on the above demo page.

 My Web AI & MCP Local Toolkit
 This project demonstrates how to run local AI models and WebMCP agents using only Node.js and a standard web browser.
 No cloud hosting or external platforms are required.